-Kids love the magic of Halloween, but many communities canceled their celebrations in 2020 due to the COVID-19 pandemic.
+Kids love the magic of Halloween, but many communities have modified their celebrations due to the COVID-19 pandemic.
 So, is it safe to trick-or-treat this year?
-Centers for Disease Control and Prevention Director Rochelle Walensky, says yes, but families still should use caution.
-The CDC also updated its holiday safety tips, applicable to all of the upcoming holidays.
+The answer is yes, but make sure you’re prepared and know the safety rules from the American Safety Council.
+Here’s a list of activities in Lexington for the Halloween weekend holiday.

 Of course, Halloween costume and traffic safety measures still apply for trick-or-treaters.